nathanhastings412/tech508_python/Notes/OOP.md

 - Inheritance in that differently specialised cars fall under CAR but CAR falls under VEHICLE
 	- VEHICLE would be superclass of CAR
 	- CAR would be subclass of VEHICLE
+	- base class = superclass
+	- derived class - subclass

+## Polymorphism
+Polymorphism - get a message, do something
+- you can tell different things to start (e.g. car, aeroplane, washing machine, microwave, job application)
+- they all do something different when started
+- In the programming world, you can have several different classes, all of which know how to respond to the same message, but the classes themselves know how to perform that action for their particular case